Do you qualify to apply outside of open enrollment?

 Documentation supporting the qualifying event should be included with your application, along with the Special Enrollment Triggering Event Form (PDF).
 You have 30 calendar days from the date of the special enrollment period notification letter to send your proof.

-If you applied directly with Kaiser Permanente Washington online, you can log back into your account and upload documentation.
+If you applied directly with Kaiser Permanente online, you can log back into your account and upload documentation.

 Note: If you applied through Washington Healthplanfinder, you can upload your documentation here.
 We CANNOT access any documents that are uploaded to Washington Healthplanfinder.